9M2PJU/Windows-CMD-Context-Menu/README.md

-# Open Command Window Here as Administrator (Windows 10)
+# Open Command Window Here as Administrator

 This repository provides registry files to add "Open command window here as administrator" and "Open command window here" options to the context menu in Windows 10.
 This makes it easier to open a command prompt directly in the directory you're currently browsing.